Kuebic/omglol/weblog/songs/holy-songs/02_grace-of-the-holy-garden.md

 ###### Basic

-**Note**: Key of E: vocal friendly.
-Easier to play in D with Capo 2.
+**Note**: A more vocal-friendly key is E, which is easier to play in D with Capo 2.
 ```chordpro
 {title: Grace of the Holy Garden}
 {words: Rev. Sun Myung Moon}